terencechow/PrimeNumberMultiplicationTable/README.md

 ### What I'm pleased with

 I enjoyed the test because I had never looked into Prime number generation.
 I also have not done much TDD so it was nice to write the tests first and write code where the tests passed.
 At one point I had written the sieve without realizing it was providing the prime numbers less than an integer, and my test failed.
-This was odd because my console was showing only odd numbers.
+This was odd because my console was showing only prime numbers.
 Because of this test I realized that I had found the prime numbers less than an integer, instead of getting the first N prime numbers.

 ### What I would do with more time